aryan-arora-01/YaleReadingGroup.github.io/README.md

 <b> Abstract: </b> Criminal groups govern millions worldwide.
 Even in strong states, gangs resolve disputes and provide security.
 Why do these duopolies of coercion emerge?
 In many cases, gangs fill vacuums of official order.
 If so, increasing state presence should crowd out criminal governance.
 In this paper, however, we show that state and gang rule are sometimes complements.
 In particular, gangs can deter state predation by keeping neighborhoods orderly and loyal.
 If true, increasing state presence could increase gang rule.
 We investigate in Medellín, Colombia.
 Criminal leaders told us they rule mainly to protect drug rents.
 We test gang responses to state presence using a geographic discontinuity.
 Internal border changes in 1987 assigned some blocks to be exogenously closer to state security for three decades.
 Gangs responded to closer state presence by increasing governance services, but primarily in neighborhoods with the greatest potential drug rents.
 This suggests new strategies for countering criminal governance.

-#### <a href= "https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4778120"> Social Media and Job Market Success: A Field Experiment on Twitter </a>
-##### Jingyi Qiu, Yan Chen, Alain Cohn, and Alvin Roth

-<b> Abstract: </b> Does new media promote accountability in nondemocratic countries, where offline media is often suppressed?
-We show that blog posts, which exposed corruption in Russian state-controlled companies, had
-a negative causal impact on their market returns.
-For identification, we exploit the precise timing of blog posts by looking at within-day results with company-day fixed effects.
-Furthermore, we show that the posts are ultimately associated with higher management turnover and less minority shareholder conflicts.
-Taken together, our results suggest that social media can discipline corruption even in a country with limited political competition and heavily censored traditional media.

 ## Proposed Papers:

 #### <a href= "https://www.nber.org/system/files/working_papers/w28852/w28852.pdf"> Beyond Health: Non-Health Risk and the Value of Disability Insurance </a>